jina-ai/Events/README.md

 # PresentationShare
-public presentations and infographics in the Jina community.
+Public presentations and infographics in the Jina community.